shashial/yubikey-test/README.md

 ## 📝 Notes

 - Every commit reachable from the triggering push/pull request is inspected (merge commits included) as long as `actions/checkout` runs with `fetch-depth: 0`.
-- The action is informational: it never fails the workflow.
-Instead it prints `✅/⚠️/ℹ️` markers and writes `commit-signature-report.json` so you can enforce policy downstream.
+- The action prints `✅/⚠️/ℹ️` markers and writes `commit-signature-report.json`.
+With `fail-on-policy-violation: 'true'` (default) any unsigned/disallowed commit causes the job to fail; set it to `'false'` for reporting-only mode.
 - Use `allowed-algorithms` to define which SSH key types count as “hardware-backed” for your org (defaults to `ED25519-SK,ECDSA-SK`).
 - Use `gpg-allowed-fingerprints`/`file` to highlight known YubiKey-backed GPG keys; unknown fingerprints simply show up as “not in allow list”.
 - Need extra diagnostics?
 Set `SIGNATURE_DEBUG=1` on the step to print detailed parsing logs.
 - Want the single-commit step (used for outputs) to stay silent?
 Leave it as-is.
 To surface its logs as well, set `SIGNATURE_VERBOSE=1` on the action step.
+- By default the action fails the job when a commit is unsigned or outside your allow list (`fail-on-policy-violation: 'true'`).
+Set it to `'false'` if you only need reporting.

 ## 🤝 License